usafa-astro-201/2024-spring/06 structured programming and algorithms/README.md

   - Scan in values Altperigee, Altapogee
 - Use aecalc to get the requested parameters
   - [a,e]=aecalc(Altperigee, Altapogee)
+  - **NOTE: use matlab syntax here to indicate a call to the other function**
 - Print the data to the screen
   - Print “Altitudes of perigee and apogee are:”, Altperigee, Altapogee
   - Print “a, e are:“, a,e